c-giese/ai-crashcourse/README.md

 _01_ollama.md_

-First, we want to get to know ollama, how to use and chat with models and how to modify them.
-The details can be found in _01_ollama.md_

-1. Download and install the ollama server
+In this block we will

+- get to know ollama
-2. Run your first model
+- download and run our first model
-3. Run a second model
-4. Create your own Model
+- compare it to another one
+- create our own model with unique persona

+### Requests and Venv

+_02_requests.md_ + _03_venv.md_

+In this block we will

+- Learn how network requests work in general
+- Learn what a venv is and how to set one up
+- See how to send requests in python

 ### Python Backend

-_02_venv.md_ + _03_requests.md_ + _04_chatbot.md_
+_04_chatbot.md_

-In this step, we want to create a virtual environment and build a terminal based Chat-App
+In this step, we will use the gained knowledge to

-1. Create a virtual environment (venv)
-2. Build a rudimentary backend that sends a message to the ollama server
+- Implement our first requests to the ollama server
-3. Extend the functionality to have a more seamless experience
+- Incrementally build a terminal-based chatbot

-### Open WebUI
+### Open Coding Lab

-_05_webui.md_

-In this step we want to incorporate a prebuilt webui, to make the experience more seamless

-1. TODO
+Now it is time for your ideas!
+We will provide a few possible projects, but feel free to get creative.